OBA values - Optical Brighteners

 (also known as Illustrator overprint mode) should not go unmentioned, especially in connection with overprints:

-- OPM 0 - this mode states that 0% of the foreground color in a channel overrides the background color.
+- OPM 0 - this mode means that 0% of the foreground color in a channel overwrites the background color.

 - OPM 1 - this mode means that 1% of the foreground color in a channel overwrites the background color.